DVLA Contact Number: 0844 4530 118

 Looking to contact the DVLA?

-DVLA contact number calls are just 7p per minute; we run an easy service that can connect you quickly to who you need to speak with.
-Our information is 100% accurate, up to date and reliable.
+DVLA contact number calls are just 7p per minute; we offer an easy call connection service that can connect you quickly to who you need to speak with.

 Any driving, or driving related issues can have a great effect on everyday life, so call 0844 453 0118 and we can connect you straight to the DVLA’s head office.
 The DVLA can solve your road tax, driver’s license and personalised plate issues.
 Contact the DVLA is not associated with the DVLA.
 But, we will pass you to the right people when you call.
 Also, you can find relevant, accurate and helpful information on this website.
 We are happy to deal with any DVLA related call (big or small)!